anteroa/100Devs-hw-notes-etc/README.md

 # learnwithleon_notes

-This repo will contasin notes taken every class
+This repo will contain notes taken every class